suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

 ## Summary

-In this lab, you will join a Windows client to Azure AD and verify that the device has automatically enrolled in to Microsoft Intune.
+In this lab, you will join a Windows client to Azure AD and verify that the device has automatically enrolled into Microsoft Intune.

 ### Prerequisites